 - visiting an inmate in jail and secretly slipping them a letter or candy

 - walking by a jail yard and speaking through the fence to the inmate

 Note that it is still a crime in Nevada to communicate with an inmate without permission even if no one meant any harm and no damage was done.
 Good intentions will not prevent the police from making an arrest or the D.A. from bringing charges.

 Each jail and prison has guidelines for how legally to contact a person in custody through the mail or during visiting hours.
-For instance to learn how to communicate with someone being detained at Clark County Detention Center, go to our informational article on the Clark County Detention Center.
+For instance, learn how to communicate with someone being detained at the Clark County Detention Center.

-The Las Vegas offense of making an unauthorized communication with a prisoner is sentenced as a misdemeanor in Nevada.
-The maximum punishment for a misdemeanor in Nevada includes:
+Making an unauthorized communication with a prisoner is a misdemeanor in Nevada.
+The maximum punishment includes:

 - six months in jail, and/or

-Depending on the circumstances the prosecutor may agree to dismiss the charge completely if the defendant pays a fine, takes an Impulse Control Counseling class and avoids further arrests during the duration of the case.
+Depending on the circumstances, the prosecutor may agree to dismiss the charge completely if you pay a fine, take an Impulse Control Counseling class and avoid further arrests during the duration of the case.

 - NRS 212.140.